-• Third, the Bill alters the maximum penalty for assisting unlawful immigration: it is raised from 14 years imprisonment to life imprisonment (clause 45 of the Bill amending section 25 of the Immigration Act 1971).
+• Third, the Act alters the maximum penalty for assisting unlawful immigration: it is raised from 14 years imprisonment to life imprisonment (section 41 of the Act amending section 25 of the Immigration Act 1971).

-Fourth, the Bill alters the offence of helping asylum seekers enter the United Kingdom so that it captures not just those who do so for gain but also everyone else (clause of the Bill amending section 25A of the Immigration Act 1971).
+Fourth, the Act alters the offence of helping asylum seekers enter the United Kingdom so that it captures not just those who do so for gain but also everyone else (section 41 of the Act amending section 25A of the Immigration Act 1971).
 Under the amended provision, a person commits an offence if:

-- he knowingly facilitates the arrival or attempted arrival in or the entry or attempted entry into, the United Kingdom of an individual, and - · he knows or has reasonable cause to believe that the individual is an asylum-seeker.
+- he knowingly facilitates the arrival or attempted arrival in or the entry or attempted entry into, the United Kingdom of an individual, and - he knows or has reasonable cause to believe that the individual is an asylum-seeker.

-As provided for in the Bill (Clause 49, Sch 7), an immigration officer or an enforcement officer may exercise specified powers:
+As provided for in Schedule 7 to the Act, an immigration officer or an enforcement officer may exercise specified powers: